anybox/anybox.recipe.odoo/README.rst

 that effectively freezes the variable versions and revisions of the current configuration.

+.. note:: supported VCSes for this feature are currently Mercurial and
+          Bazaar only.

 It is meant for release processes, and as such includes some consistency checks to avoid as much as possible issuing a frozen configuration that could be different from what the developper just